AdrianDevelopments/Testing/README.md

 the script repeats the process until it fills out the form by tenth time.
 It also contains a React/Electron project that I began in order to provide that script an User Interface and some extra-features, it is still in progress.

-If you want to prove it, follow the next instructions:
+If you want to prove it, YOU REQUIRE TO HAVE THE EDGE BROWSER INSTALLED, SINCE I MADE THE SCRIPT ON THIS BROWSER follow the next instructions: